Brush Recycling

 Residents must live inside Round Rock city limits, pay City of Round Rock taxes and have proof of residency by showing a current City of Round Rock water bill and valid drivers license, qualify for free mulch.
 Residents may load up to 2 cubic yards of mulch during the center’s hours of operation.
 Or opt to pay $10 for a BRC team member to load the mulch for you ($5 for each additional cubic yard).
 No commercial vehicles, dump trucks or large trailers qualify for free residential mulch.

-Ice Storm Recovery Results
+Ice Storm Recovery Information

 0